aperturerobotics/bifrost-nats-server/README.md

 inner server constructors to outside api consumers, so that we can construct the server with a keypair created outside of Nats.

+This version keeps the server as a library rather than a daemon.

 ## License

 Unless otherwise noted, the NATS source files are distributed